 Skiing/snowboarding (Sunrise Ski Resort in the White Mountains)

 You can backpack your way into Red Basin and Martha’s Butte – areas only just recently opened to the public!
 Another popular backcountry hike is Devil’s Playground – not for the faint of heart!

 To continue your reacquaintance with nature, be sure to explore the Apache-Sitgreaves National Forests.
 One of the biggest attractions of this area is Big Lake.
 Camp at Big Lake Recreation Area to completely get away from it all and enjoy some simple living.
+This is a fantastic way to make family memories.
+Take the crew for a hike through the Big Lake, disconnect and relax and camp within the park.
 There’s another fishing opportunity here, with many of the species mentioned above swimming around.
-Other popular areas include Blue Range Primitive Area, Escudilla Wilderness, Bear Wallow Wilderness, and Fool Hollow Lake recreation and campground.
+It will take many weekend trips to get bored of this gem!

 Apache County has a rich history, with roots stretching back to the days of the wild west.
 It’s perfect for those looking to relocate to Arizona, or who want to explore something other than big city life and take on exciting nature adventures.